lqSky7/lqsky7/README.md

 I might know some things about android/linux kernels/cybersecurity.

 * 🧐   Interested in Cybersecurity and Biotech.
-Recent focus on DSA.
-* 💼   Fresher at VIT Chennai
+* 💼   Fresher at VIT
 * 🎓   B.Tech. in Computer Science (Cyber Sec)
-* 🌱   Currently learning about computer Networking from CompTIA
+* 🌱   Currently learning Webdev
-* 📚   Reading //Outsmart your brain//
 * ⛵   Encouraging people for open source collaborations.
 * I use arch btw

 <details>
   <summary>Get in touch</summary>
   <br>

-WIP

 * 👑   Some GitHub statistical reports: